tams-cso/tams-club-cal/README.md

 You will need to create a [Dropbox Developer Account](https://www.dropbox.com/developers/reference/getting-started?_tk=guides_lp&_ad=guides2&_camp=get_started#app%20console) and a project.

 Additionally, you need to make a [Google Cloud Developer Account](https://cloud.google.com/docs), create a project, and make both OAuth 2.0 Client credentials and a service account credentials, enabling the Google Calendar API.
 The Oauth2 credentials can be placed in the `.env` file, but you will need to download the service account credentials and move the JSON file to `server/creds.json`.

+Finally, if you would like to sync the events with a Google Calendar, then you will need to create a new calendar, share it with the service account email, and add the id and url to the `.env` file.

 ## Execution